 Basal Metabolic Rate: BMR Calculator

-Why is calculating your BMR important?
+Why is calculating your BMR with a BMR calculator important?

 Your basal metabolic rate is important when planning a weight loss (or weight gain) program.
 Once you know your BMR, you can adjust your calorie intake by either consuming fewer calories to lose weight or more calories if your goal is to gain weight.